named-data/NFD/CONTRIBUTING.md

 saving and exiting your editor, the commit hook will insert a unique `Change-Id` to the message.

-Once you have a commit message you are happy with, simply run `git push gerrit HEAD:refs/for/master` to upload your patch.
+Once you have a commit message you are happy with, simply run `git push HEAD:refs/for/master`.

 **Note:** Gerrit separates commits into patch sets by the unique `Change-Id`s.
 As a result, it is important that you either:

-1. Amend your commit with any new changes using `git commit --amend`, or, more complicatedly
-2. Collapse your various commits into one with `git rebase -i
+*  Squash your various commits into one with `git rebase -i
    <initial commit>`, ensuring that the ultimate `Change-Id` in the
    commit is the one on the patch set on Gerrit.
+This workflow is generally preferred.
+*  Amend your commit with any new changes using `git commit --amend`.

 If you do not do this, what will happen is that each commit will be interpreted by Gerrit as a separate patch set.
 This is probably not